aceres/cas-fee-project2-af/README.md

 ### Register

-* A user has been successful registered
+* When a user has been successful registered
 * When the register has been failed
-* Login user already exists!
+* When a user identification already exists

 ### Login

-* Login password is not correct
+* When a login password is not correct
-* Login user is not exists
+* When a login user does not exists
 * When the network request problem occurs
-* User has been logged in
+* When a user has been logged in
-* User has logged out
+* Wheh a user has logged out

 ### Recipe

-* When a recipe has been created
+* When a recipe has been created by a user
-* When a recipe has been updated
+* When a recipe has been updated by a user
-* When a recipe has been deleted
+* When a recipe has been deleted by a user

 ### Favorite

 * When a favorite has been added by a user
-* Whe a favorite has been removed by a user
+* When a favorite has been removed by a user

 ### Voting